googleapis/mcp-toolbox-sdk-python/packages/toolbox-core/README.md

 ## Usage

-Import and initialize a Toolbox client.
+Import and initialize a Toolbox client, pointing it to the URL of your running Toolbox service.

 ```py
 from toolbox_core import ToolboxClient